hashicorp/terraform/website/source/docs/providers/aws/r/default_security_group.html.markdown

 Provides a resource to manage the default AWS Security Group.

 For EC2 Classic accounts, each region comes with a Default Security Group.
-Additionall, each VPC created in AWS comes with a Default Security Group that can be managed, but not destroyed. **This is an advanced resource**, and has special caveats to be aware of when using it.
+Additionally, each VPC created in AWS comes with a Default Security Group that can be managed, but not destroyed. **This is an advanced resource**, and has special caveats to be aware of when using it.
 Please read this document in its entirety before using this resource.